 - Noé enlisted Daft Punk member Thomas Bangalter to create the score for Irreversible, Enter the Void and Climax.
 As Bangalter was busy with TRON: Legacy when he was called for Enter the Void, he instead provided a giant library of ambient sounds and excerpts of industrial/electroacoustic/musique concrète compositions, all of which is present in the film.

-- Cinematographer Benoît Debie is responsible for the lushness of visuals seen in Irreversible and Enter the Void.
+- Cinematographer Benoît Debie is responsible for the lushness of visuals seen in Noè's filmography from Irreversible onwards.

-- Averted with his first film, which only contains the title cards; and Love, which kept the font but put all the text at the end.
+- Signature Style: Seen in all but his first film, which only contains the title cards; Love and Lux Aeterna, which kept the font but put all the text at the end.
+Most of these are notably absent in Vortex, except for the realism, lengthy takes, and credits that opens the film.

 - Take That, Critics!: Noé cast himself as a highly visible masturbator inside the gay club The Rectum in Irreversible as a way of saying that he wasn't better than homosexuals, since he knew he'd get called out on it when the film premiered (which he was.)